 DevOps tools vary in complexity and function, but the best ones rise above the rest.
+DevOps can be viewed as a movement, culture, way of working, methodology, group of tools, etc. Fundamentally, it's a better method for creating and deploying software and it is vital to know about DevOps tools and platforms and why they are is it essential, which you can read about here.
 There’s no shortage of DevOps tools.
 From automation testing tools to continuous improvement tools, DevOps have plenty at their disposal to do their jobs.

 But instead of looking at specific tools to perform specific tasks, we want to show you the absolute essential tools every DevOps engineer should know about (and use), regardless of their responsibilities or project.